 Grape varieties Winegrower: sauvignon blanc and gris, sémillon, ugni blanc and muscadelle, merlot, cabernet franc and sauvignon

 Certification: Château Lestignac - organic wine (AB, Ecocert)

 |Camille and Mathias Marquet, who live in Sigoulès in the Périgord, are "neo-vignerons", as they say!
 After studies and professional experiences far from the world of wine, they both finally did the BTS viti-oeno de Bordeaux, off-beat, because Camille had just come out of psycho, and then they took over the vines of Mathias' grandfather in fermage.
 It had skipped a generation, that of his parents, but they had kept the vines.
 So, they started in 2008 immediately in organic and then in biodynamics a few years later.||

 Situated at the confluence of the Dordogne, Lot and Gironde rivers, the vineyards are in the south of the Bergerac appellation.
 On the 13 ha, 3 types of terroirs are clearly identifiable through the wines made there: silty clay, north-facing clay-limestone hillsides and flinty limestone.
 And all these vines grow in the middle of a diversified environment with the presence of polyculture (breeding, cereals, market gardening).

 Camille and Mathias insist that their winemaking method is simple: 100% grapes!
 More precisely, this means indigenous yeasts, no added inputs.
-They are mainly looking for the truth of the vintage and the terroir for each cuvée.
-Very little filtration, very little sulphur, in short, straight and lively wines, marked by their terroir of birth!
+They mainly seek the truth of the vintage and the terroir for each cuvée.
+Very little filtration, very little sulphur, in short, straight wines, organic and living wines, marked by their birthplace!